Piterbrito/Plotly.js--InteractiveDashboard/README.md

 You are welcome to create any layout that you would like for your dashboard.
 An example dashboard page might look something like the following.

+# Run Locally

+Run this command git clone https://github.com/Piterbrito/Plotly.js--InteractiveDashboard/

+Make sure you have installed in your computer all libraries used above

+Double check if you are in the right directory in you terminal ...that often cause errors

+Terminal Should be addressed at folder: flask_app

+Run the command: python app.py in your terminal

+Copy the output link and paste in your Browser

+You are now in the dev environment and you can play around

 # Findings

 Screeshot